Q.1 What is the mission of P4G?

 Q.8 What is the connection between P4G and the World Resources Institute?

-A.8 The World Resources Institute (WRI) has agreed to host the P4G Global Hub, which serves as both the secretariat and implementing agency for the P4G initiative.
+A.8 The World Resources Institute (WRI) acts as the hosting partner for the P4G Global Hub, which serves as both the secretariat and implementing agency for the P4G initiative.
 The Global Hub is located at WRI’s Washington, D.C. office.
 While P4G benefits from the expertise and global reach of the WRI team, it is prohibited from providing any direct funding to WRI for its programs.

 Q.9 How is P4G different from its predecessor 3GF?